 - Any future income-earning opportunities you lose because of your injuries in the hit-and-run, such as if your injuries prevent you from pursuing your chosen career or from working altogether

-- Your physical pain, emotional suffering, and loss of quality of life resulting from the hit-and-run and the injuries you suffered in it, including loss of companionship or intimacy with a spouse or partner, and inconvenience or difficulties of living with your injury
+- Physical pain, emotional suffering, and loss of quality of life resulting from the hit-and-run and the injuries you suffered in it.
+These include loss of companionship or intimacy with a spouse or partner and inconvenience or difficulties of living with your injury.

-In some hit-and-run cases, depending on the law in the state where it happened, a skilled accident injury lawyer may also convince a court to award you punitive damages, which aim to punish the hit-and-run driver’s extreme or intentionally harmful actions.
+Depending on the law in the state where it happened, a skilled accident injury lawyer may also convince a court to award you punitive damages, which aim to punish the hit-and-run driver’s extreme or intentionally harmful actions.
 Florida statutes cite intentional misconduct and gross negligence as grounds for the award of punitive damages.

 Contact a skilled car accident attorney in your area today to learn more about the types and potential amounts of financial compensation you might receive after getting hurt in a hit-and-run.